-This guide focuses on the paid search and specifically the text ads that appear on the search results via Google Ads and Microsoft Advertising.
+This guide is an introduction to the mechanics, strategies and tactics of paid search to achieve your campaign goals.
+Specifically, it focuses on the text ads that appear in the search results via Google Ads and Microsoft Advertising.
 This is also called search engine marketing or SEM.

 For the purposes of illustration, this guide largely refers to products, features and processes related specifically to Google Ads.
 It’s by far the dominant player in the market and tends to lead in developing new tools and features.

 There are also engines in international markets that have their own advertising platforms, such as Yandex in Russia, Baidu in China and Naver in South Korea, to name a few.

 A glossary to common PPC advertising terms and acronyms

 Digital marketing is famously jargon-heavy and companies often try to coin their own names for products and features.
 The terms “remarketing” and “retargeting” refer to the same thing, as just one example.

 Cost per click (CPC) is the reporting metric name used by the ad platforms.
 CPC refers to the bid price an advertiser sets (Max CPC) and the price an advertiser pays (reported in aggregate as Avg.
 CPC).
 Impression-based buying is referred to as CPM because ads are bought on a cost-per-thousand basis, and advertisers pay when their ads load on the page.

 |PPC||Stands for pay-per-click advertising.
 Advertisers pay when a user clicks on or engages with an ad.|

 |CPC||Means cost per click.
 The amount an advertiser pays when a user clicks on or engages with an ad.|